Request a Training

-Our flagship training, this two-day workshop provides participants with an introduction into the philosophy and methodology of Kingian Nonviolence Conflict Reconciliation.
-Through role plays, small group work, mini-lectures, video presentations, readings and other activities, this highly interactive workshop explores topics such as the definitions of violence, the types and levels of conflict, the principles and steps of Kingian Nonviolence, and the history of the Civil Rights Movement.
-Click here
+This transformative workshop provides participants with an introduction into the philosophy and methodology of Kingian Nonviolence Conflict Reconciliation, a philosophy developed out of the teachings of Dr. Martin Luther King Jr. Through role plays, small group work, mini-lectures, video presentations, readings and other activities, this highly interactive workshop explores topics such as the myths of nonviolence, definitions of violence, the types and levels of conflict, the principles and steps of Kingian Nonviolence, and the history of the Civil Rights Movement.
+Click here for more.

 The social-political-environmental crisis we currently face signals the need for a collective response unlike any we've seen before.
 We are at a movement-building turning point, and we recognize that changes in laws and policies barely scratch the surface of the needed transformation.
 What we yearn for is a fundamental transformation of our hearts, our values, and our relationships – to ourselves, to each other, and to the earth.
-This weekend workshop explores what it might look like to enter into direct action movement spaces with the courage to be our whole selves, in service to life, growing in our capacity to be fierce in our vulnerability and vulnerable in our ferocity.
-Click here
+This workshop explores what it might look like to build a trauma-informed movement for social transformation.
+Click here for more.

 The Gandhian Iceberg

 The Dharma of Justice

 More Than a Protest

 Alternative Organizational Structures

 Think outside the nonprofit industrial complex box!
 Learn about organizational practices employed by East Point Peace Academy as well as examples from organizations from around the world that are grounded in our common values, as opposed to defaulting on a hierarchical business mode.
 Build organizations that nurture the type of community we want!
 Check out this 90-minute webinar by Kazu Haga and the Ahimsa Collective's Sonya Shah for more.
 East Point also offers organizational consulting on this topic.